Home Overview Assessments Instructional Design Policies Prompt Library Tools Tutorials Help for Students Helpful Resources

 Accused of Using AI?

-View IvyPanda's infographic for guidance on how to respond.
+View IvyPanda's infographic for guidance on how to respond if you're falsely accused of using AI.

 View Infographic